updated May 2021

 Pick-up and drop-off is held at Partners of Routt County, 2673 Jacob Cir Unit #1, Steamboat Springs, CO.
 Parents will not exit their cars and should wear a mask.
 BookTrails staff will facilitate the sign-in/sign-out process with sanitized pens through the driver’s side window.
 A BookTrails staff member will scan each camper’s forehead for a daily temperature check through the car door or window.
 They will ask each parent a series of health questions before welcoming the camper for the day.

 Does my child really have to wear a mask at camp?

 Campers will be required to wear a mask at camp at all times when 6ft social distancing is not possible.
-We will be issuing a free buff-style mask at sign-in.
 We anticipate that campers will need to wear a mask for about 20% of their day.
 This includes sign-in/sign-out, van rides, group activities where social distancing is not possible, and if we have to be indoors for inclement weather.
 Our staff is designing our summer curriculum towards activities that do not require the mask due to proper social distancing, like hiking and outdoor-based activities.

 Visit our general FAQs page for reading and camp specific information